Responsible Disclosure

 1. INTRODUCTION

-We are undertaking this program to give you as a Security Researcher a point of contact so you can in a responsible manner directly disclose your research findings to us, which then can be remediated in a prioritized and efficient way.
+We are undertaking this program to give you as a Security Researcher a point of contact so you can in a responsible manner directly disclose your research findings to us, which then can be remediated in a prioritised and efficient way.

 2. RESPONSIBLE DISCLOSURE RULES

-Please note that this Policy should not be construed as encouragement or permission to hack, penetrate, or otherwise attempt to gain unauthorized access to PAYSTRAX services or data.
+Please note that this Policy should not be construed as encouragement or permission to hack, penetrate, or otherwise attempt to gain unauthorised access to PAYSTRAX services or data.
 To avoid any confusion between good-faith reporting and a malicious attack, we ask that you, as Security Researcher:

 • Report any suspected or confirmed vulnerability you’ve discovered promptly;